nirajvnec/testLTC/README.md

 def index = Action {
   Ok("Hello, Play!")
 }

+equivalent C# code
+convert this into C#, specifically for an ASP.NET MVC application, you would create a controller action method that returns a string.
+Here's the converted code:

+using Microsoft.AspNetCore.Mvc;

+public class HomeController : Controller
+{
+    public IActionResult Index()
+    {
+        return Ok("Hello, Play!");
+    }
+}

 write web applications in Scala which run in the browser.
 To provide a simple example, for creating a Scala.js application that interacts with the DOM (Document Object Model) of a web page.